IvanBuccella/CamAlert/ReadMe.md

 - SMTP_PASS: your SMTP server password
 - SENDER_EMAIL_ADDRESS: your SMTP server associated "sender" email address
 - RECIPIENT_EMAIL_ADDRESS: the email address where you want to receive the alerts
-- MINIMUM_NUMBER_OF_MOVEMENT_DETECTIONS: the number of detections to bufferize for MOVEMENT_DETECTION_TIME_WINDOW_IN_SECONDS seconds before sending an email
+- MINIMUM_NUMBER_OF_MOVEMENT_DETECTIONS: the number of detections to buffer for MOVEMENT_DETECTION_TIME_WINDOW_IN_SECONDS seconds before sending an email
 - MOVEMENT_DETECTION_TIME_WINDOW_IN_SECONDS: the number of seconds in which the application look the movement detections backward
 - EMAIL_SENDING_TIME_WINDOW_IN_SECONDS: the number of seconds to wait before sending a new email to the SENDER_EMAIL_ADDRESS address, in case of detection
 ```